JamesTruong43/41189-Weekly-Reflections/README.md

 What are (my/the) perceived strengths and weaknesses that i have observed?

 What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+I have encoutered that my team has not been that communicative when it come to assessments.
 What would I do better next time and with what anticipated results?

 What theory proved to be useful and why?
 What have I learnt from this?